jmessou/TBAD-CFD-Visualization/README.md

   <br>
 </h1>

-<h4 align="center">This repository contains code that helps run large-scale CFD experiments on patients with Type B Aortic Dissection using SimVascular and Paraview.  </h4>
+<h4 align="center">This repository contains code that helps run large-scale CFD experiments on patients with Type B Aortic Dissection using SimVascular and Paraview (see <a href="#repository-structure">repository structure</a> below).  </h4>

 <p align="center">